adrielklein/anagram-server/README.md

 [![Build Status](https://travis-ci.org/adrielklein/anagram-server.svg?branch=master)](https://travis-ci.org/adrielklein/anagram-server)

 ## Welcome to AnagramServer
-AnagramServer is a web server that finds anagrams of words.
-Not only that, but it provides an API to load words into the data store, remove them, and even show some cool statistics about the words themselves.
+AnagramServer is a web server that provides an API to load words into a data store and find their [anagrams](https://en.wikipedia.org/wiki/Anagram).
+In addition, the API provides routes to remove words, clear the data store, and show statistics about the words.

 ### Routes